 Numeric Nutrient Criteria - SB 1808 (formerly 7034) by Sen. Dean and HB 7115 (formerly SAC2) by Rep. Crisafulli is legislation that allows Florida's DEP to amend its NNC rules to conform to the agreement that Florida reached with EPA on March 15.
-HB 7115 is ready for the House floor and SB 1808 is scheduled to be heard in its last committee on Tuesday.
+HB 7115 is ready for the House floor and SB 1808 is scheduled to be heard on the Senate floor Tuesday.
 These bills are on the fast track, but note that the DEP/EPA settlement agreement is still subject to challenge in the courts.

 Total Maximum Daily Loads - SB 1806 (formerly 7036) by Sen. Dean and HB 7113 (formerly ANRS3) by Rep. Caldwell would allow total maximum daily load (TMDL) rules to be exempt from legislative ratification requirements.
 This exemption would significantly eliminate delays in the process of restoring water quality.
 These are companion bills to the NNC rule bills (1808 and 7115).
-Both bills have one committee remaining and SB 1806 is scheduled to be heard in its last committee on Tuesday.
+HB 7113 has one committee remaining and SB 1806 is scheduled to be heard on the Senate floor Tuesday.